How to Get Hired: 3 Reasons You’re Not Getting Hired and What You Can Do About It

 Also, don’t underestimate the power of independent education.
 In today’s world there are so many ways you can teach yourself valuable skills and put them to use immediately.

 You can self-educate and freelance to start building your resume.
-Start your own side-hustle or business if that’s something you’re interested in.
+Also consider starting your own side-hustle or business if that’s something you’re interested in pursuing.
 Take chances and don’t box yourself in to only working for others!

 Don’t be afraid to go from asking yourself, “How to Get Hired to How Can I hire others?”